 - The 2014 “Best Colleges” edition of U.S. News & World Report ranks John Carroll University #7 among universities in the Midwest offering master’s programs.
 This marks the 25th consecutive year the University has been named one of the top 10 regional institutions.
 The University is ranked #1 for a “Strong Commitment to Undergraduate Teaching” and #5 in the “Great Schools, Great Prices” (value) category.

 - John Carroll also is one of 153 colleges ranked as “Best in the Midwest” (Princeton Review).

-- JCU ranks 3rd in the Midwest for retention and graduation rates.
+- JCU ranks 4th in the Midwest for retention and graduation rates.
 89 percent of JCU freshmen return as sophomores.
-66 percent of JCU undergrads receive their bachelor’s degrees in four years, compared with 52 percent of other four-year private schools in Ohio, and 33 percent of four-year public schools in Ohio.
+64 percent of JCU undergrads receive their bachelor’s degrees in four years, compared with 52 percent of other four-year private schools nationwide, and 32 percent of four-year public schools.

 - John Carroll ranks among Kiplinger’s Top 100 Best Values in Private Colleges for 2012-13.
 JCU is one of only five Ohio schools in the “private school” category and ranks #92 in the nation.